 What makes fitted diapers different from contour diapers is that they’re more secure and convenient.
 This is because these diapers ALWAYS come with elastic around the back and leg areas.

 They also have closure design features like buttons and velcro straps, making it much easier to diaper your baby securely.

 Pocket diapers are the most common modern cloth diapers.
-Pocket diapers have a two-part system, the outer waterproof shell that has a pocket sewn inside it for cloth inserts and the cloth insert itself.
+Pocket diapers have a two-part system, the waterproof outer layer that has a pocket sewn inside it for cloth inserts and the cloth insert itself.

 These are simple to use and they’re affordable too!
 These also have a closure design that could either be buttons or a hook and loop, and there’s elastic on the back and leg areas to ensure an even snugger fit.

 The outside diaper shell is waterproof, while the inside of the shell is designed for liquids to pass through.
 This allows the liquid to pass through onto the cloth inserts and make your baby feel dry.

 Pocket cloth diapers are great for convenience, saving time and money, and gives you the freedom to use cloth inserts however you like for your baby.